ros2/design/articles/external_qos_file.md

   That integration would lead in a unique "configuration file", that could be further extended in the future.
   For example, passing remapping rules in it.

+### Author's opinion

+Using yaml sounds preferred.
+libyaml is already a dependency of `rcl`, and the proposed format can be easily merged with the existing parameter file format if that's desired in the future.

 ## Explicitly allowing external configurability in entities

 Nodes should have an option to enable having their QoS settings configured externally.